paulwu/SpecKitDevContainerTemplate/README.md

 This repository provides a GitHub template with a DevContainer for setting up a development environment tailored for the [Spec-Kit framework](https://github.com/github/spec-kit) to enable GitHub Copilot-assisted development.
 It includes all necessary tools, dependencies, and configurations to kickstart your project, ensuring a consistent and reproducible setup.

-As a scaffold for new Spec-Kit projects, it contains no application code but provides a pre-configured DevContainer that automates tool and dependency installation, optimized for GitHub Copilot integration.
+Since this repository is a template, you should always create a new repository from this template to work in.
+Although this repository contains no application code, it provides a preconfigured development container (DevContainer) that automates the installation of tools and dependencies.
+Your repository will serve as a scaffold for Spec-Kit projects, optimized for GitHub Copilot integration.

 ## 🌱 About Spec-Kit